 Calloway's shopping centres focus on value oriented retailers and include the strongest national and regional names as well as strong neighbourhood merchants.
-It is expected that Wal-Mart will continue to be the dominant anchor tenant in the portfolio and that its presence will continue to attract other retailers and consumers.
+It is expected that Walmart will continue to be the dominant anchor tenant in the portfolio and that its presence will continue to attract other retailers and consumers.

-As at December 31, 2011, Calloway owned 127 shopping centres, one office building and one industrial building with total gross leasable area of 25.5 million square feet, located in communities across Canada.
+As at December 31, 2012, Calloway owned 113 shopping centres, 11 development properties, one office building and one industrial building with total gross leasable area of approximately 25.9 million square feet, located in communities across Canada.
 Generally, Calloway's centres are conveniently located close to major highways, which along with the anchor stores, provide significant draws to Calloway portfolio, attracting both value oriented consumers and retailers.
 Calloway acquired the right, for a ten-year term commencing in 2007, to use the "SmartCentres" brand, which represents a family and value oriented shopping experience.